8 End-of-Year Post Ideas for Your Coworking Space

 I suggest writing a short blurb about each post, including an image, and linking back to the original content.

 Tip: Be straightforward with your headline.
-For example: “XYZ Coworking’s Top 10 Blog Posts of 2019.”
-While this won’t be much of an evergreen article, it will catch the attention of your extended community members who want to look back and make sure they didn’t miss anything.
+For example: “XYZ Coworking’s Top 10 Blog Posts of 2022.”
+This will catch the attention of your extended community members who want to look back to relive the moments and make sure they didn’t miss anything.

 3. Looking Forward